 My hosts really went to town with breakfast, cooking up a huge farmhouse spread of sausages and bacon, as well as offering made-to-order waffles and eggs.
 In sunny weather, food is served on the veranda, where you can sit alongside Ronnie the cat and watch birds in the well-kept garden.
 A small group of quails have made the garden their home, and sightings of tui, a member of the bee-eater family, are common.

 The house is set on a bluff overlooking the city of Napier.
 From a lookout point a few minutes’ walk away you can see right across the bay to the port below.

-Down in the city itself, you’ll find a concentration of Art Deco buildings, which are best explored on a walking tour.
+Down in the city itself, you’ll find a concentration of Art Deco buildings, best explored on a walking tour.
 Enthusiastic local residents run the tours and can explain how the city was rebuilt after an earthquake in 1931.

 Bayon Smile, Siem Reap, Cambodia

 As told by Craig on our Southeast Asia team

-In Cambodia, we’ve begun to build relationships with a range of families and villages across the country so we can offer a Khmer homestay experience.
+In Cambodia, we’ve begun building relationships with a range of families and villages across the country so we can offer a Khmer homestay experience.
 I’m excited about our latest addition, Bayon Smile Homestay in Banteay Srei village.

 About an hour’s drive from the busy streets of Siem Reap, a one-night stay in the village gives you the opportunity to be the first visitors of the day at Banteay Srei, a 10th-century temple.